IUCompilerCourse/IU-Fall-2023/index.md

 In contrast, for quizzes and exams, students are asked to work alone.
 The quizzes and exams are closed book.

-The Final Project is due Dec.
-9 and may be turned in late up to Dec.
-13.

 **Late assignment policy:** Assignments may be turned in up to one week late with a penalty of 10%.